nrxus/faux/README.md

 you want `faux` to treat the code in the `impl` block (or the `struct`) as-is, before the expansion then put it on the top.

-If `faux` does its expansion after, then `faux` will morph the expanded version of the code, which might have a different signature than what you originally wrote.
+If `faux` does its expansion after, then `faux` will use the code as expanded by the first attribute.
+This might have a different signature than what you originally wrote.
 Note that the other proc macro's expansion may create code that `faux` cannot handle (e.g., explicit lifetimes).